nocodb/nocodb/docker-compose/aio/advanced.md

 ## Restarting containers
 There are atleast 4 main containers which are running as part of this installation through same docker-compose.
 The same docker-compose can be leveraged to restart any or all of these containers.

-Use below command to restart all containers\
+Use [restart.sh](./bin/restart.sh) or Use below command to restart all containers
 ``` docker compose restart ```

 To restart individual containers with name ( names:  nocodb, nginx, postgres, redis)\